github/docs/contributing/development.md

 ## Site structure

-This site was originally a Ruby on Rails web application.
+This site it  was originally a Ruby on Rails web application.
 Some time later it was converted into a static site powered by [Jekyll](https://jekyllrb.com/).
 A few years after that it was migrated to [Nanoc](https://nanoc.ws/), another Ruby static site generator.

 Today it's a dynamic Node.js webserver powered by Express, using [middleware](../middleware/README.md) to support proper HTTP redirects, language header detection, and dynamic content generation to support the various flavors of GitHub's product documentation, like GitHub.com and GitHub Enterprise Server.